On variants of Chebyshev's conjecture: Introduction

 \subsection{Results on averages over Dirichlet characters}

 As naturally expected, Theorem \ref{thm_3} generalizes to a result for general Dirichlet $L$-functions, as stated in Theorem \ref{thm_8} below.
-This generalization is also described by inequalities for oscillating sums, however, these sums can be rewritten as those with a constant sign in both the first and second halves.
+This generalization is also described by inequalities for oscillating sums.
+By considering the averages of these sums, we obtain the following result.
+As in~\eqref{EQ_113}, this average can be rewritten as the difference of two sums, each having a constant sign in the first and second halves.
 For the following results, for an imprimitive Dirichlet character $\chi$, we define the GRH to hold for $L(s,\chi)$ as the GRH to hold for $L(s,\chi^\ast)$, where $\chi^\ast$ is a primitive Dirichlet character inducing $\chi$.

 \begin{theorem} Let $q$ be a positive integer, and let $\beta=\beta(q)$ be a real number such that $1/2 \leq \beta <1$ and $L(\sigma,\chi)\neq 0$ for all $\sigma >\beta$ and all Dirichlet character $\chi$ modulo $q$. \begin{enumerate} \item Suppose that there exists $x_0 \geq 2$ such that either